February 15 2022 will mark the 23rd anniversary of the capture of co-founder of the Kurdistan Worker’s Party (PKK).

 “No law applies”

-I asked Bilmez what the conditions were like forin prison.
-He said:
+I asked Bilmez what the conditions were like for

 he was taken there in 1999, and until 2009 he was the only prisoner in that prison.
 After 2009, five other prisoners from the Kurdish movement were taken there as well, but they are in separate cells.

-Bilmez said that the Turkish state is acting with complete impunity in‘s case:
+Bilmez said that the Turkish state is acting with complete impunity in

 The government has done whatever it wants with him since 1999.
 No law applies, there’s no transparency there.